-With the fee finally agreed, the player is then free to discuss personal terms.
+With the fee agreed, the player is then liberated to discuss personal terms.
 Sky Sports News' persistence pays off, and a video of the player leaving the training ground in his car is looped endlessly.
-Despite the age of the greedy footballer, personal terms are still widely regarded as a formality, unless they prove to be a stumbling block.
+Despite this modern era of the greedy footballer, personal terms are still widely regarded as a formality, unless they prove to be a stumbling block.
 The same also usually applies to the medical that the player must undergo.
-At this stage, the deal can be sealed, pending any unexpected, miscellaneous snag.
+At this stage, the deal can be sealed - pending any unexpected, miscellaneous snag.

 Chapter IX - The Parade